Berlin’s vintage city through time, style, and self-expression

 Second hand shop and place of employment Daniel

 In the heart of Berlin, where the vibrant streets pulse with creativity and individuality, lies a treasure trove of fashion heritage waiting to be explored.
 Vintage shops can be found all over the city and hold the stories of many different eras of historical and societal changes.
-Learn more about the story and the importance of the vintage community in Berlin, as we talk to and hear from vintage enthusiast and sales person of the second-hand shop located in Berlin Daniel.
+Learn more about the story and the importance of the vintage community in Berlin, as we talk to and hear from vintage enthusiast and sales person of the second-hand shop located in Berlin Daniel and Berlin based sustainable fashion designer Selda Palaci Alaçam.

 Berlin is celebrated for its mixed style and diverse culture and provides the perfect area for the resurgence of vintage clothing.
-Unlike the predictable fashion scenes of other cities, Berlin’s tailored landscape is a constellation of personalities, where everyone is completely themselves.
+Unlike the predictable fashion scenes of other cities, Berlin’s tailored landscape is a constellation of personalities something that is also represented by Selda, who with her Turkish heritage, designs and creates sustainable fashion in Berlin reflecting the Turkish styles.
+“In berlin everyone gets to be themselves through fashion” she shared.
 A thought Daniel also shared, he believes that “the style is different in Berlin, and everybody likes every style.”

 Stepping into a vintage shop in berlin feels like you’re embarking on a journey through time.
 The racks are filled with garments that carry the whispers of history, each piece telling a story of its own.
 From timeless classics to eccentric ensembles, the selection is as diverse as the city itself.
 And it’s not just about the clothes; it’s about the experience – the thrill of unearthing a hidden gem, the excitement of piecing together a one-of-a-kind ensemble.